Inside Aesop’s Unique Marketing Strategy

 Financial and Growth Stats for Aesop

-Aesop’s scale is not theoretical.
+Aesop's scale is not theoretical.
 It has been backed by serious capital and serious retail expansion.
-L’Oréal announced it completed the acquisition of Aesop on August 30, 2023: L’Oréal press release.
-L’Oréal’s April 2023 announcement also stated an enterprise value of USD 2.525 billion and reported Aesop sales of USD 537 million in 2022: L’Oréal Finance release.
+L'Oréal announced it completed the acquisition of Aesop on August 30, 2023, in its official press release.
+The April 2023 announcement put the deal's enterprise value at USD 2.525 billion and reported Aesop sales of USD 537 million in 2022, according to L'Oréal's finance release.
+That same agreement put Aesop at around 400 points of sale worldwide at the time, a mix of standalone signature stores and department-store counters, as L'Oréal stated when it announced the deal.

 Key Takeaways from Aesop's Marketing Strategy